practicaldsc/fa24/index.md

 <!-- - One of Math 214, Math 217, Math 296, Math 417, or Math 419, OR
 - ROB 101, in combination with one of Math 116, Math 156, Math 176, or Math 186.
 (To be clear, ROB 101 itself is not a prereq.
 All you need to have taken is one linear algebra class, but if the linear algebra class you've taken is ROB 101, you need to also have taken a separate calculus class.) -->

 If you're interested in the class but don't meet one of the prerequisites, email me and we can chat about your background.
 I encourage students of all backgrounds who are curious about data science to reach out!

-We will provide review material for the necessary linear algebra and probability/statistics material closer to the start of the semester.
+{: .green }
+**All students, especially those who haven't taken a linear algebra course, should work through [LARDS: Linear Algebra Review for Data Science](lin-alg) before the semester starts.**

 ---